|

 30 percent or more can occur on susceptible crops where control practices

-All aboveground plant parts may become infected.
+are not followed.
+Symptoms All aboveground plant parts may become infected.
 Leaves first show small,

 pale yellow or water-soaked areas that enlarge rapidly and turn tan to